TlaskalV/NMDS_shiny/README.md

 3. Colours of points in NMDS

 * For colour coding of different groups of samples choose appropriate grouping factor (i.e. column with environmental variable in the sample list) and check "Factor".
+By checking **Display ellipses** ggplot will calculate ellipses for each group of points.

 or